 What Is Cranberry Seed Oil?

 Cranberry seed oil is a vegetable oil obtained by pressing the tiny seeds leftover from cranberry fruit production, a byproduct of the food industry.
 Cranberries are farmed in North America, with most of them coming from Wisconsin and Massachusetts.
 It takes approximately 30 lbs. of cranberries to produce a half ounce of oil.
 Cranberry oil is typically cold-pressed and unrefined, which means that it is not deodorized, decolorized or otherwise treated.
-When cranberry oils is unrefined, it retains more of its skin beneficial nutrients and has a pleasing faint berry scent and a rosy hue.
+When cranberry oils is unrefined, it retains more of its skin beneficial nutrients and has a pleasant but faint berry scent.

 Skin Beneficial Properties In Cranberry Seed Oil